-My foray into Ayurved began a couple years ago when I heard about a Vancouver-based practitioner named Melanie Madhuri Phillips.
-Melanie is a well known speaker, Ayurvedic practitioner, yoga teacher trainer & bio-energy healer.
+My foray into Ayurveda began a couple years ago when I heard about a Vancouver-based practitioner named Melanie Madhuri Phillips.
+I was investigating “what is Ayurveda” for myself when I was introduced to Melanie, a well known speaker, Ayurvedic practitioner, yoga teacher trainer & bio-energy healer.

 Like many healers out there, Melanie’s journey to becoming an Ayurvedic practitioner began when she became very sick herself.
 She tried all her options for medical healing, and was eventually told she had an autoimmune condition called, Post Viral Fatigue Syndrome.
 Western medicine had nothing to offer her.
 She literally turned to Ayurveda as a last resort, but after finding deep personal healing transformation via Ayurvedic practices, she eventually became an Ayurvedic teacher,and now teaches Ayurveda to yoga teachers around the world.

-Ayurveda teaches us that to heal, we need to get to the root cause of the imbalance, whatever that may be.
+In answering the question “What is Ayurveda” Ayurveda is an approach that instructs us to get to the root cause of the imbalance, whatever that may be.
 If you find yourself overtired, stressed, burned out, struggling with digestive issues, autoimmune conditions or an autoimmune diseases, there are many inspiring case studies out there that show Ayurveda has the potential to restore balance, and support healing.

-Melanie’s teaches that ultimately, listening to the wisdom contained in your own body is the starting point, because “self-acceptance is the most profound form of healing.”
-Here, we dive a little deeper into the benefits of Ayurveda, withe Melanie Philips.
+Melanie teaches that ultimately, listening to the wisdom contained in your own body is the starting point, because “self-acceptance is the most profound form of healing.”
+Here, we dive a little deeper to address what is Ayurveda, and understand the benefits of Ayurveda, as explained by expert, Melanie Philips.

-Head + Heart: What exactly is Ayurveda, and how does one determine which dosha they are?
+Head + Heart: Please help us understand, what is Ayurveda and how does one determine which dosha they are?

 Melanie Phillips: ‘Ayurveda’ translates as “the science of life.”
 “Ayur” means life; “Veda” means knowledge.

-Essentially, the practice of Ayurveda is the process of looking at how your life interacts with, and responds to, nature via the five elements: Ether, Wind, Fire, Water, and Earth.
+Essentially, to answer what is Ayurveda we begin the process of looking at how your life interacts with, and responds to, nature via the five elements: Ether, Wind, Fire, Water, and Earth.
 These elements are the five building blocks for everything in life.

 Each of us is made up of a certain ratio of these five elements.
 Your particular combination of these elements determines your dosha.
 The three dosha’s are Pitta, Vata and Kapha.
 [Editor’s note: click here to learn more about each dosha.]